na-na-hi/renget/archive/ndcbq.md

 # The Crestfall Project

 The Crestfall Project is an experimental set of text-to-text LLM LoRAs built to diversify and enhance the LLMs ability to generate fetish content (ERP, story, adventure, etc).
-Currently, the majority of the dataset is based on (638, at the point of writing) carefully curated stories from [the moe datasets](https://rentry.org/ashh2), but more diversity is planned, either as a combined LoRA or as multiple LoRAs each with its own focus.
+Currently, the majority of the dataset is based on (638, at the point of writing) carefully curated stories from e.g. [the moe datasets](https://rentry.org/ashh2), but more diversity is planned, either as a combined LoRA or as multiple LoRAs each with its own focus.

 The peft (LoRA) adapters, as well as many merges can be found on [HuggingFace](https://huggingface.co/crestf411).